CHILD HEADED HOUSEHOLDS PROGRAM

 Households have an increased ability to afford food and necessities, such as soap and clothes.

 As their livestock multiplies, they can start to afford school fees so their siblings can return to school.

-This year, through our Child Headed Households Program, we are…
+To date, through our Child Headed Households Program, we have worked with:

-Training 169 community volunteers to support child headed households.
+community volunteers, training them to support child headed households.

 children who are living without the support of a parent or guardian.